bmycheez/Att-BLSTM_codec/README.md

 ~~~
 python test.py
 ~~~
-The pretrained model Bi-LSTM_96.09.pth is ready.
-96.09% is the accuracy of the [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix).

 # Options: scenario
 We use the proposed algorithm for classifying the codec of bitstreams encoded with particular scenarios.